Data DictionaryPage address: http://www.mnsu.edu/instres/datadictionary.html

 FTEF Expended: Full time equivalent faculty plus .167 FTEF for chair position, adjunct and overload assignment, and teaching assistant factor calculations.

-FYE Students: Fiscal year equivalency students.
+FYE: Full year equivalent enrollment.
 It is defined as:

 Undergraduate Credit Hours divided by 30 = 1.0 FYE